Overview of Oriental Shorthair

 Common Health Conditions & Recommendations for Oriental Shorthair Cats

-- A mast cell tumor (MCT) is a type of tumor consisting of mast cells.
-Mast cell tumors can cause cancerous masses on the skin or vital organs, and cause enlargement of the spleen and intestine.
+Mast cell tumors in cats: Like their Siamese ancestors, Oriental Shorthairs may be prone to developing mast cell tumors (MCT), a type of tumor consisting of mast cells.
+Mast cell tumors can cause cancerous masses on the skin or vital organs, leading to the enlargement of the spleen and intestine.

 Recommendations for Mast Cell Tumors in Oriental Shorthair Cats:

 - Skin Tumor Detox Kit - A natural remedy that is formulated to help flush harmful toxins from the body (may prevent masses from developing), support the liver and kidneys, and encourage tissue regeneration.